joelmindset/C.NET/README.md

 <li>TwentyOne</li>
 -Black Jack poker app game.
 Here I learned how to set up a console app.
 Apply method, constructors, list, arrays, inheritance, database, logs, lambda, catch, switch, and much more.
 Pretty much everything for a basic console app. using .net framework
 <li>CarInsurance</li>
--Website for Insurer to get a quote and set up an admin view for the database.
-Using the .net framework
+-Website for Insurer to get a quote.
+DB set up with an admin view for the database.
+Using the .net framework MVC and Entities
 <li>Final-chal-sub</li>
 -Setting up a code first Db with entity framework and .net core
 <li>ChallengeSubAzure</li>
 -My first azure website.
+Uploading to the azure cloud.
 Using the .net core framework.
 <li>NewsletterMVC</li>
 -Using entity I was able to create a newsletter web app to add sign ups to DB and allow users to unsubscribe as well.
 Bootstrap for style.
 <li>Plus Many others.</li>